WHAT MAKES US UNIQUE

 There are no French language requirements to attend our Mini-Maternelle program – only an openness and desire on the part of the parents or guardians for the children to learn a new language!

-Children must however be between 2-1/2 and 4 years of age by the time they start school in September 2018 to enroll in the 2018-2019 academic year.
-In other words, the children must be born after March 1, 2014 but before March 1, 2016 in order to be considered for the upcoming school year.
+Children must however be between 2-1/2 and 4 years of age by the time they start school in September 2024 to enroll in the 2024-2025 academic year.

-There are two Mini-Maternelle programs available depending on the child’s age (with an extended day option until 2:30pm):
+There are two Mini-Maternelle programs available depending on the child’s age:

 Petite Section, FOUR-Days Program: